OfficeDev/office-js-docs-pr/docs/testing/sideload-add-in-with-unified-manifest.md

 ## Sideload with a system prompt, bash shell, or terminal

-1. First, *make sure Office desktop application that you want to sideload into is closed.*
+1. First, *make sure the Office desktop application that you want to sideload into is closed.*
 1. Open a system prompt, bash shell, or the Visual Studio Code **TERMINAL**, and navigate to the root of the project.
 1. Run the command `npm run start:desktop`.
 The project builds and a Node dev-server window opens.
 This process may take a couple of minutes then the Office host application (Excel, Outlook, PowerPoint, or Word) desktop opens.
 1. You can now work with your add-in.